parse-community/docs/Push.md

     },
     ios: {
       pfx: '', // The filename of private key and certificate in PFX or PKCS12 format from disk
+      passphrase: '', // optional password to your p12
       cert: '', // If not using the .p12 format, the path to the certificate PEM to load from disk
       key: '', // If not using the .p12 format, the path to the private key PEM to load from disk
       bundleId: '', // The bundle identifier associate with your app